aws-samples/Cohere-on-AWS/README.md

 ### cohere-cookbooks
 Cohere has consolidated and created a "cookbook" providing examples of using their models.
 Cohere's Cookbooks can be found here https://docs.cohere.com/page/cookbooks!
 This folder represents these cookbooks leveraging Bedrock APIs (Converse and Invoke_Model) to help customers become familiar with Bedrock APIs.

+### rag-recipes
+This folder contains example notebooks leveraging RAG approach with mutliple models from Cohere including Rerank and embeddings models.

 ## Security